jeffdonovan1969/pricing-engine/README.txt

 						   If Supply is Low and Demand is High, Product is sold at 5 % more than chosen price.
 						   If Supply is High and Demand is Low, Product is sold at 5 % less than chosen price.

 4) Rule Engine uses BigDecimal for money values with a scale set at 2.
-Should I consider using Joda Money or another more "sofisitcated" way of representing money data.

 5) Rule Engine can be run by individual unit tests or the test harness which adds all of the rules and runs them- see engine.service.PricingEngineImplTestHarness